 \item \textbf{Latent Manager:} Handles intermediate latent representations across steps, reducing redundant computation and memory overhead. \end{itemize}

 Together, these components enable \name to adapt resource allocation at millisecond scale, sustaining high throughput and SLO attainment for heterogeneous DiT workloads.

-\parabf{Request Lifecycle.} When a request arrives, the \textit{Request Tracker} records its resolution, state, and deadline.
-The \textit{Scheduler} then places it into the next scheduling round \textcircled{1}, where deadline-aware policy determines GPU allocations in terms of step numbers for each request for one round.
-For example, in Figure~\ref{fig:system-design}, it selects Request 1 for running 20 steps on 2 GPUs (orange) and Request 2 for running 15 steps on 1 GPU (blue) for the scheduling round.
+\paragraph{Request Lifecycle.} When a request arrives, the \textit{Request Tracker} records its resolution, state, and deadline.
+The \textit{Scheduler} then places it into the next scheduling round \textcircled{1}, where a deadline-aware policy determines GPU allocations in terms of step numbers for each request for one round.
+For example, in Figure~\ref{fig:system-design}, it selects Request 1 to run 20 steps on 2 GPUs (orange) and Request 2 to run 15 steps on 1 GPU (blue) for the scheduling round.
 Different requests are dispatched to GPU workers in the \textit{Execution Engine} \textcircled{2}, which compute diffusion steps and produce intermediate latents managed by the \textit{Latent Manager} \textcircled{3}.
 Upon completion, workers notify the request tracker to update dependent steps \textcircled{4}.
-After all steps finish, the final output is returned to the user through the endpoint.
+After all steps finish, the final output is returned to the user.